Moxtra/moxtra-bot-sdk-java/README.md

 - Upload file and add audio comment
 - Handling Account Link with OAuth2

-To run the examples, make sure to complete the bot creation on [MoxtraBot configuration](https://developer.moxtra.com/nextbots) and setup required configurations in /resources/application.properties.
+To run the examples, make sure to complete the `bot app` creation on [Manage Bots in Partner Admin Console](https://admin.moxtra.com), Org Admin enables this `bot app`, and setup required configurations in /resources/application.properties.
 There are many ways to run the example, below is using Maven plugin:

 ```
 $ mvn spring-boot:run